calimero-network/mero-mcp/PLAN.md

    - Implement prompt composition and chaining
    - Add context-aware prompt generation

-## Phase 3: Documentation

-1. **Update Documentation**
-   - Update README.md with setup and usage instructions
-   - Add API documentation for public interfaces
-   - Create examples for common use cases
-   - Document the MCP protocol implementation details

-2. **Create Developer Tools**
-   - Build a CLI for testing MCP endpoints
-   - Create a web UI for interactive testing
-   - Add development utilities for debugging

-## Phase 4: Deployment and CI/CD

-1. **Containerization**
-   - Create a Dockerfile for the application
-   - Set up Docker Compose for local development
-   - Add container health checks

-2. **CI/CD Pipeline**
-   - Set up GitHub Actions for CI
-   - Configure automated testing
-   - Add linting and code quality checks
-   - Implement automated deployment

-3. **Monitoring and Logging**
-   - Add structured logging
-   - Implement performance monitoring
-   - Create health check endpoints

 ## Current Status

-We have successfully completed Phase 1 of our plan.
+We have successfully completed Phase 1 (Code Cleanup and Reorganization) and Phase 3 (Documentation) of our plan.
 The codebase has been reorganized with proper modularity and separation of concerns, and we've implemented unit tests for all modules.
-The build configuration has been verified to work correctly with the new structure.
+We've also created comprehensive documentation, including API references, examples, and developer tools documentation.

 ### Next Steps

-1. Begin Phase 2: MCP Tooling Implementation with enhanced features
+1. Begin Phase 4: Deployment and CI/CD, focusing on containerization and pipeline setup
-2. Address integration testing with ESM modules as part of Phase 2
+2. Address integration testing with ESM modules as part of Phase 4